Experiment No. 6 | A New Revelation?

 There is much controversy about the book’s origin.
 In spite of the numerous accounts of angelic activity during the 1st century, and specifically their work in giving the Revelation to John, many Christians doubt that angels would be similarly active in modern times.
 They have more confidence in the ability of demons to inspire or direct the writing of a book, than they do in the ability of angels to do so.

 And those same individuals who would reject extra-Biblical material with an angelic origin have no problem accepting extra-Biblical material written by fallible men associated with their religious organization.
 For example, Jehovah’s Witnesses revere the extra-Biblical literature of their organization such as The Watchtower, The Awake, and dozens of other Watchtower publications.
-Other religious organizations freely receive newsletters and books by their pastors or leaders.
+Other religious organizations freely receive newsletters and books by their pastors and leaders.
 Still others closely follow writings on religious websites, such as this one.
 And let’s not forget the many movies and dramatizations that Christians regularly view that have served to strengthen their faith.
 The fact is, Christians regularly and freely receive extra-Biblical information as part of their spiritual development.

 Of course there is a need to be cautious in one’s selection of reading material and exposure to information.
 As Jesus said, ‘many false prophets will appear and deceive many people.’
 (Matthew 24:11) What is needed is spiritual maturity and the skill of critical thinking so that one can “distinguish good from evil.”
 (Hebrews 5:14) As the Apostle Paul wrote, some people simply are not ready to receive what might be termed ‘meat’ or ‘solid food,’ because they are still being nursed on elementary doctrines.
-(Hebrews 5:11-13) It is our hope that those who visit this site are spiritually mature and capable of distinguishing good from evil, right from wrong – like the parable of the wise fishermen who caught all kinds of fish, but threw back the unsuitable ones.
+(Hebrews 5:11-13) It is our hope that those who visit this site are spiritually mature and capable of distinguishing good from evil, right from wrong – like the parable of the wise fishermen who caught all kinds of fish, but had sufficient discretion to throw back the unsuitable ones.
 (Matthew 13:47-48) And, of course, we have the guidance of the Spirit of Truth that helps us in this endeavor by bearing witness with our own spirit as to the truthfulness of what we are exposed to.
 (John 16:12-15)

 When we first discovered The Urantia Book, we approached the book as a secular writing, not as a divinely inspired writing, and we examined and critiqued its contents as we would any other book.
 And since we already accepted the ‘gospel accounts’ in The Bible as true, we used them as our guide as we reviewed The Urantia Book.